arezamoosavi/alimo.github.io/index.md

 **Detail:** An store application:

 - Developed with django rest framework (DRF) and using Graphene for Graphql routes
-- This app is developed and deployed using docker
+- This app is built and deployed using docker

 **Tools:** Django Rest Framework, Postgre, Docker, Graphiql, Graphene